 Verification Email Address: Before email routing can be enabled, a verification email will be delivered to the routed server to confirm the validity of the chosen destination server details.
 You need to provide a valid email address to which a verification email will be sent.
 Only if the email has been successfully delivered, the email routing can be enabled.

 Routing for Group Members: Generally, when an email is routed to a group email address, the email is delivered to the group address alone.
 If the Routing for Group Members option is turned on, it will be delivered to the mailbox of each of the group member.

-The Incoming and Outgoing gateways are generally used when you use third party systems for services like Email Archival, Backup or Retention for corporate policies.
-The third party service will provide you the MX records or IP Address, to use with their services and the IP address from which the copy will be routed to Zoho Mail.
+The Incoming and Outgoing gateways are generally used when you use third-party systems for services like Email Archival, Backup or Retention for corporate policies.
+The third party service will provide you with the MX records or IP Address, to use with their services and the IP address from which the copy will be routed to Zoho Mail.

 You need to configure the IP address provided by the third party service as 'Incoming Gateway'.
 Similarly, to route your outgoing emails through the third party service, you need to configure the MX or IP address where the service accepts email for backup, as Outgoing Gateway.
 You can refer here for details about backup options available in Zoho Mail.

 An outbound email gateway is another server which is configured to relay the outgoing servers of various domains of your organization.

 You can configure outbound gateway when you want to relay all the outgoing emails from your server to another SMTP server.
 The other server will deliver the emails to the respective accounts specified for recipients.
 The other server may archive emails for backup or email retention purposes.